 Session length is usually 45-60 minutes.
 Rates vary by location (Tunbridge Wells, Sevenoaks, and clinic-based practices tend to charge more) and by therapist experience.
 Many OTs offer block-booking discounts — for example, pay for 10 sessions upfront and get a 5-10% reduction.

-ASI sessions are typically at the higher end of the range because of the training required and the cost of running a sensory gym.
-If ASI is what you need, this is the going rate and worth paying the difference.
+ASI sessions are often at the higher end because of the training required and the cost of running a sensory gym.
+Do not pay the premium on the assumption that specialist means proven: agree a short initial block, measurable goals and a review date.

 Extras to budget for